 Who Are We?

-Reformed yet Dispensational — First Baptist Church is reformed in the sense that we’re Calvinistic in our doctrine of salvation.
+Reformed yet Dispensational — How can that be?
+First Baptist Church is reformed in the sense that we’re Calvinistic in our doctrine of salvation.
 We are also “reform-ish” in that we have a plurality of elders, hold a high view of the Old Testament law as it pertains to holiness of life, and employ the Regulative Principle in our worship service.
 We say “reform-ish” because these are not strictly Reformed ideas but are more often seen in Reformed churches today than in Dispensational churches.

 In short, we are not Reformed Baptist, but rather Regular Baptist in the mode of the Particular Baptists who came over from England in early American history.
 We invite you to visit us to find out more.